stephanie-walter/inpixel_blank_responsive_theme/README.md

 ==============================

 *Description:*
-Inpixelitrust blank theme for starting a WordPress project <a href="http://randyjensenonline.com/thoughts/handcrafted-wp-starter-theme/">Randy Jensen & Randy Hoyt HTML5 starter theme </a>a> with other goodies added plus chunks of Paul Irish's <a href="http://html5boilerplate.com/">HTML5 Boilerplate </a> mixed in for good measure.
+Inpixelitrust blank theme for starting a WordPress project based on<a href="http://randyjensenonline.com/thoughts/handcrafted-wp-starter-theme/">Randy Jensen & Randy Hoyt HTML5 starter theme </a>  with other goodies added plus chunks of Paul Irish's <a href="http://html5boilerplate.com/">HTML5 Boilerplate </a> mixed in for good measure.
 Shake well.
 With pieces of <a href="http://knacss.com/">Raphael Goetter's knacss in it</a>

 *Specificities of the theme*